hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 knowledge to her sons does not again fall upon the shoulders of Tyagis.
 Don't you know how an illiterate boy, possessed of renunciation, turned the heads of your great old Pandits?
-Once at the Dakshineswar Temple the Brâhmana who was in charge of the worship of Vishnu broke a leg of the image.
-Pandits were brought together at a meeting to give their opinions, and they, after consulting old books and manuscripts, declared that the worship of this broken image could not be sanctioned according to the Shâstras and a new image would have to be consecrated.
+Once at the Dakshineswar Temple the Brāhmana who was in charge of the worship of Vishnu broke a leg of the image.
+Pandits were brought together at a meeting to give their opinions, and they, after consulting old books and manuscripts, declared that the worship of this broken image could not be sanctioned according to the Shāstras and a new image would have to be consecrated.
 There was, consequently, a great stir.
 Shri Ramakrishna was called at last.
 He heard and asked, "Does a wife forsake her husband in case he becomes lame?"
 What followed?
-The Pandits were struck dumb, all their Shâstric commentaries and erudition could not withstand the force of this simple statement.
+The Pandits were struck dumb, all their Shāstric commentaries and erudition could not withstand the force of this simple statement.
 If what you say was true, why should Shri Ramakrishna come down to this earth, and why should he discourage mere book-learning so